The best hotels in Brno

 Královo Pole in the north is a completely different Brno. a leafy district with the Technická university campus, decent local bars on Skácelova, and almost zero tourists.
 There are no vetted hotels there yet, but it's worth knowing for dinner.
 Tram No. 12 gets you there from Freedom Square in 15 minutes.

-Brno's best neighborhoods
+Brno's best hotel regions

 City Centre is where you want to be. everything you came to see is within a 15-minute walk.
 If you're here for business, Žabovřesky and Štýřice are solid, but don't expect much atmosphere after dark.